 Difference Between Java Swing vs Java FX

-When it comes to the Java ecosystem, Swing act as a toolkit for GUI widget.
-Swing is responsible for providing the APIs, for creating the user interface for Java programs.
-Before the advent of Swing, AWT i.e. Abstract Window Toolkit was responsible for providing an advanced form of user interface components.
-But Swing supersedes the AWT library and come up with a look and feel which resemble with most of the platform.
+When it comes to the Java ecosystem, Swing act as a toolkit for the GUI widget.
+Swing is responsible for providing the APIs for creating the user interface for Java programs.
+Before the advent of Swing, AWT, i.e. Abstract Window Toolkit, was responsible for providing an advanced form of user interface components.
+But Swing supersedes the AWT library and comes up with a look and feel that resembles most of the platform.
 These created UI components are not only advance in terms of appearance and feel, but they are also pluggable in nature.
 That means the underlying platform is not bounded with a specific set of UI components.
 UI components like buttons, labels, and checkbox can be easily created with Swing APIs.
 Thus, Swing is more flexible in nature than AWT.

-Swing not just provide a designer with a regular UI component, but advanced components as well like tabbed panel, scroll panes, tables, trees etc. Swings have some added advantage over AWT, which makes Swing overtake AWT, in developing UI components.
-UI components in Swing are developed entirely in Java and thus they are platform independent, which is unlike AWT components.
-The framework adopted by Swing is MVC i.e. Model-view-controller, which provides an abstraction between the graphics UI and the underlying code structure.
+Swing provides a designer with a regular UI component but advanced components like tabbed panel, scroll panes, tables, trees, etc. Swings have some added advantage over AWT, which makes Swing overtake AWT in developing UI components.
+UI components in Swing are developed entirely in Java and thus, they are platform-independent, which is unlike AWT components.
+Swing’s framework is MVC, i.e. Model-view-controller, which provides an abstraction between the graphics UI and the underlying code structure.
 This abstraction helps the UI component writer in maintaining “separation of concern” like architecture.
-Any developer can have access to all available Swing classes with their complete documentation, in Java API guide.
-One classy aspect of Swing is its modular-based architecture because this writer can come up their own custom UI implementation of standard UI components, resulting in overriding the default implementation using Java inheritance concept.
+Any developer can have access to all available Swing classes with their complete documentation in the Java API guide.
+Swing’s classy aspect is its modular-based architecture because this writer can come up with their own custom UI implementation of standard UI components, resulting in overriding the default implementation using the Java inheritance concept.